marco262/my_wiki/data/onednd/class/monk.md

 When you are subjected to an effect that allows you to make a Dexterity saving throw to take only half damage, you instead take no damage if you succeed on the saving throw, and only half damage if you fail.

-You don't benefit from this feature if you have the Incapacitated condition.
+You don't benefit from this feature if you have the [[glossary:Incapacitated]] condition.

 ### Level 9: Acrobatic Movement